 Spaces and Places

 The Aquatic Garden at the Huntsville Botanical Garden has a large pool, and pergolas cover the pavilion.
 You can see water lilies, water lotus, and other water plants.
 There are also water jets that add to the serenity.
 You can find this at the back of the 118-acre garden.

 At Monte Sano State Park, you can find the North Alabama Japanese Garden, built-in 1988.
 It started as a hobby garden but grew until they added the Tea House in 1991.
-They host Japanese festivals on the first Sunday in May and October.
 The area is full of Japanese Maples and native azaleas, and it's a perfect way to enjoy a different side of Monte Sano.

 Of course, one of the most iconic images of Huntsville is our Red Friendship Bridge located in Big Spring Park.
 The iconic cherry trees and red bridge were a gift from a Japanese General.
 The story is one of Major General Mikio Kimata, who visited Redstone Arsenal from 1964 to 1966.
 He gifted the trees and later the bridge to celebrate America's bicentennial.
 In May of 1977, the bridge was formally dedicated, and after it was renovated in 1998 and repainted.